PoCInnovation/Workshops/software/18.Kafka/README.md

 We split the kitchen and manager service to improve the single-responsibility feature of each service.

 ### :pushpin: **Tasks**:
 - You already did one consumer right ?
-Now just save the result in a file :)
+Now just save the result in a file named `log.txt` :)
 - Create it in the `manager` folder

 ### :books: **Documentation**: